backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

     }
 ```

 This is what happens when a _Conditional Decision_ is returned.
-We are telling:
+We are saying:

-_Hey permission framework, I can't make a decision alone.
-Please go to the plugin with id `todolist`, asking to apply these conditions._
+> Hey permission framework, I can't make a decision alone.
+Please go to the plugin with id `todolist` and ask it to apply these conditions.

 Now if we try to edit an item from the UI, we should spot the following error in the backend's console: